Back to start

 Harsprånget

-As a result of industrial growth and increased demand for electricity, work on the construction of a 105 MW power plant at Harsprånget began in 1919.
+As a result of industrial growth and increased demand for electricity, work on the construction of a power plant at Harsprånget began in 1919.
 However, the recession that followed in the wake of the First World War reduced the demand for electricity and construction was suspended in May 1922.

 Construction of Harsprånget power plant

 Some 20 years later, in 1945, construction resumed.
-By that time, however, Harsprånget had been completely redesigned and the construction site was 2 kilometres further downstream.
+By that time, however, Harsprånget had been completely redesigned and the construction site was two kilometres further downstream.
 The first unit was commissioned in 1951.
 When construction of the first three units was complete in 1952, the installed capacity was three times greater than originally planned.

 To enable access to the construction site, a road and a railway line were built from the nearby village of Porjus.
 Due to the isolated location of the power plant, an entire community with all necessary services was built next to the site.
 It included houses for 1,200 employees and their families, shops, a hospital, a police station and leisure facilities.
-The construction site was on a huge scale and adopted high standards, and was therefore regarded as a landmark in Swedish hydro power construction.

 Largest hydro power plant in Sweden in terms of capacity

-About the Luleälv river
+About the river Lule älv

 More information (links open in new window)